marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 The process of creating a new directory involves the following steps:

 - Install the plugin
-- (optionally) create custom fields
+- (optionally) create custom fields with a plugin like ACF
 - Configure the plugin (select base path, create the templates, etc.)
 - Create an actual Directory (a taxonomy)
 - Add items to the directory